10 Lovely Christmas Vignettes for Festive Decor

 Bedroom Entry

 As you walk from the living room into our master bedroom, we have a little alcove.
 A corner vintage piece from Sweet Shark’s grandmother always has a lamp and framed photos on it.
-For this Christmas vignette, I added a little garland and 3 sweet felt birds from Wisteria.
+For this Christmas vignette, I added a little garland and three sweet felt birds from Wisteria.
 And, of course, lights and a couple of silver votive candles.

 Master Bedroom

-White and gold Christmas tree candles (don’t’ light them as I accidentally did with the gold ones) add to the vignette.
+White and gold Christmas tree candles (don’t’ light them, as I accidentally did with the gold ones) add to the vignette.

 Finally, a strand of white lights and more snow.
 We’ve had these Santas for several years but they still look great.